 WHAT CAUSES A POLYP TO FORM?

-The cause of polyps is uncertain, but genetic and lifestyle factors appear to contribute to polyp development.
+What causes a polyp to grow is uncertain, but genetic and lifestyle factors appear to contribute to polyp development.
 Genetic factors may determine a person's susceptibility to colorectal cancer, whereas dietary and other lifestyle factors may determine which at-risk individuals develop polyps.
 Diets high in fat and low in fruits and vegetables may increase the risk of polyps.
 Lifestyle factors such as cigarette smoking, excessive alcohol consumption, obesity, and a sedentary lifestyle may also increase the risk.
-Some polyps are the result of hereditary conditions, such as familial adenomatous polyposis and Peutz-Jeghers syndrome.
+Some polyps are the result of fairly rare hereditary conditions, such as familial adenomatous polyposis and Peutz-Jeghers syndrome.
 Individuals with hereditary conditions may have multiple polyps form and may develop colorectal cancer at a younger age if the polyps are not removed.

 Most polyps produce no symptoms.
-When they do, the most common symptom is bleeding from the rectum, which may be visible as bright red blood.
-Blood may also be hidden in the stool and can only be detected by stool testing or recognized as anemia on a blood test.
+When they do, however, the most common symptom is bleeding from the rectum, and may be manifested as visible red blood, or as hidden blood in the stool detected by stool testing or recognized as anemia on a blood test.
 A large polyp can cause cramps, abdominal pain or obstruction.
-A physician may be able to feel rectal polyps by inserting a gloved finger into the rectum, but typically polyps are discovered during a colonoscopy (examination of the large intestine with a viewing tube).
+Most polyps are discovered during a colonoscopy (examination of the large intestine with a viewing tube), or, less frequently, during a flexible sigmoidoscopy or radiologic double contrast barium enema.
 The American Society for Gastrointestinal Endoscopy (ASGE) recommends that colorectal cancer screening begin at age 50, or sooner if there is a family history of colorectal cancer or if other risk factors are present.
 Colonoscopy is considered the gold standard of colorectal cancer screening methods for its ability to both detect and remove polyps during the same procedure.

 Colorectal polyps are diagnosed by evaluation of the inside of the colon and rectum.
 A colonoscopy is a test that allows examination of the large intestine using a flexible tube (colonoscope) that is equipped with a camera that visualizes the intestinal wall.
 The colonoscopist has the ability to take tissue samples and remove colorectal polyps.
 Colonoscopy is the only screening method that is both diagnostic and therapeutic.
 There are other methods that can directly or indirectly look for colorectal polyps, including CT colonography (also known as virtual colonoscopy) and double contrast barium enema.